Adoption FAQs

 If you have been undergoing treatment to conceive, we will usually ask that at least six months have elapsed since the last cycle of treatment has finished before you can begin the process to adopt a child.
 This request will depend on how long you were in treatment and may vary case by case.
 We know from experience and research that this period after treatment allows for the one chapter to end and another to begin.
 It is best that adoption is a positive choice rather than a reactive one to infertility.

-We are looking for people from across the south of England who are considering becoming a parent through adoption.
+We are looking for people from across southern and central England who are considering becoming a parent through adoption.
 Our teams are located in London, Reading, Oxford, Milton Keynes, Brighton and Devon.
 It does not matter if you live in rented accommodation or own your house as long as your accommodation is stable, you have a spare bedroom and have no plans to move (or renovate) in the near future.

 PACT is aware of the medical evidence regarding the impact of passive smoking on children and is looking to place children in smoke-free homes.
 Local authorities placing children will not prioritise a family where anyone smokes, whether in the home or not.
 If you currently smoke and would like to adopt via PACT you will have to give up smoking (cigarettes and cigars).
 You will need confirmation from your GP that you have started a smoking cessation plan at least six months before we can offer to work with you.